timcassell/ProtoPromise/README.md

 ### ContinueWith

 `ContinueWith` adds an `onContinue` delegate that will be invoked when the promise is resolved, rejected, or canceled.
-A `Promise.ResultContainer` or `Promise<T>.ResultContainer` will be passed into the delegate that can be used to check the promise's state and result or reject/cancel reason.
+A `Promise.ResultContainer` or `Promise<T>.ResultContainer` will be passed into the delegate that can be used to check the promise's state and result or reject reason.
 The promise returned from `ContinueWith` will be resolved/rejected/canceled with the same rules as `Then` in [Understanding Then](#understanding-then). `Promise.Rethrow` is an invalid operation during an `onContinue` invocation, instead you can use `resultContainer.RethrowIfRejected()` and `resultContainer.RethrowIfCanceled()`

 ## Task Interoperability